hubofvalley/Testnet-Guides/Story Protocol/README.md

 Story Network is a purpose-built layer 1 blockchain that combines the advantages of EVM (Ethereum Virtual Machine) and Cosmos SDK.
 It is fully EVM-compatible and features deep execution layer optimizations to support complex data structures like IP quickly and cost-efficiently.
 Key features include:

-1. **Precompiled Primitives**: These allow the system to traverse complex data structures like IP graphs within seconds at marginal costs, ensuring that the licensing process is both fast and affordable.
+1. **Precompiled Primitives**: Traverse complex data structures like IP graphs within seconds at marginal costs, ensuring that the licensing process is both fast and affordable.
 2. **Consensus Layer**: Based on the mature CometBFT stack, this layer ensures fast finality and cheap transactions, further enhancing the efficiency of the network.

 The Proof-of-Creativity Protocol is a set of smart contracts natively deployed on Story Network.
 It allows creators to register their IP as "IP Assets" (IPA) on the protocol.